Excelsior College Required Exams for ASN Degree

 36

-(a) Rue does not have a Total Learning System for the Information Literacy course.
+(a) Rue does not have a Learning System for the Information Literacy course.

-(b) The Anatomy and Physiology requirement can also be met by: Anatomy (2 credits) and Physiology (2 credits).
+(c) The Human Anatomy and Physiology requirement can also be met by: Anatomy (2 credits) and Physiology (2 credits).

-(f) Excelsior College ASN students are eligible to take this examination when all 8 of the nursing theory examinations and 21 of the required 31 credits in general education are successfully completed.
+(f) Students are eligible to take this requirement when all 8 of the nursing theory requirements and 21 of the required 31 credits in general education are successfully completed.

 Course Descriptions